Culture of Algeria: Dress

 Algerian clothing, influenced by the country's rich history and cultural heritage, varies among different regions and communities in Algeria.
 Traditional Algerian clothing is Islamic custom, although there are Algerians who adopted clothing based on Western style, especially in the cities.
-In urban areas, there is a mix of traditional clothing and increasingly common Western style clothing, whereas traditional clothing is much more common in rural areas.
+In urban areas, there is a mix of traditional clothing and increasingly common Western-style clothing, whereas traditional clothing is much more common in rural areas.
 As an Islamic country, Algeria has limits on dress code.
 Most Algerians follow Islamic dress codes, and foreigners are expected to show modesty, such as female visitors having to avoid exposing their shoulders, knees or chest.

 One of the most common traditional garments for both men and women in Algeria is djellaba.
 The djellaba is a long, loose-fitting robe that typically reaches down to the ankles.
 It is made from various fabrics, such as cotton or wool.
 The djellaba usually has long sleeves and a hood, and it is often worn over other clothing.
 In rural areas, women often wear a traditional dress called haik.
 The haik is a large rectangular piece of fabric, usually made of wool or cotton, which covers the body and is wrapped around the head as a hood.
 The haik is typically white, but it can also be found in other colors and patterns.
 It is of Andalusi Arab origin.
 The traditional dress for men in Algeria includes a loose-fitting shirt called gandoura.
 The gandoura is usually made of lightweight fabric and is worn over sirwal.
 Men also wear a variety of head coverings, such as turbans or fez hats.

 In urban areas and on special occasions, Algerians often wear modern Western-style clothing.
 However, traditional garments are still highly valued and are worn for cultural celebrations, religious events, and weddings.
-Other examples of traditional Algerian dress includes the qashabiya, kaftan and karakou.
+Other examples of traditional Algerian dress include the qashabiya, kaftan and karakou.
 In Kabylia and the Aurès, Berber jewellery made of silver, beads, and other items was an important component of Berber identities up to the mid-20th century.